Trust & safety

 About the live status check

-An AccessNI cert is a snapshot at issue date.
-Even a clean cert today only confirms what was on PSNI / Police National Computer records up to that moment.
-For child tutoring specifically, we'd suggest layering normal parental due-diligence on top:
+An AccessNI certificate is a snapshot at the issue date.
+Even a clean certificate today confirms only what was on PSNI and Police National Computer records up to that point.
+For child tutoring specifically, parental due diligence remains appropriate:

 • Ask the tutor to share their current AccessNI certificate with you directly via the same NIDA flow.
-It's a normal request and most tutors will oblige.
+It is a normal request and most tutors will comply.

 Renewals

-Three years after we approved a tutor's AccessNI Disclosure, the badge expires and they share a fresh certificate with us.
-We email reminders 60 and 30 days before the badge lapses.
+Three years after we approved a tutor's AccessNI Disclosure, the badge expires and the tutor shares a fresh certificate with us.
+The badge drops from the profile automatically if re-verification is not completed in time.

 Ready to find a tutor?